 Being that antiferromagnets have zero net magnetization, how do we know they exist?
 What is their signature in the macroscopic world?
 For homework we will explore a very nice method of determining that something is an antiferromagnet by examining its susceptibility as a function of temperature (in fact it was this type of experiment that Néel was analyzing when he realized that antiferromagnets exist).
 However, this method is somewhat indirect.
 A more direct approach is to examine the spin configuration using diffraction of neutrons.
-As mentioned in section 10.2, one can prepare spin-polarized neutrons.
-With spin polarized neutrons, the scattering from the two different spin states of the the atom differ.
-The neutrons then see that the unit cell in this antiferromagnet is actually of size 2a where a is the distance between atoms (i.e., the distance between two atoms with the same spin is 2a).
+As mentioned in section 12.2, neutrons are sensitive to the spin direction of the object they scatter from.
+If we fix the spin polarization of an incoming neutron, it will scatter differently from the two different possible spin states of atoms in an antiferromagnet.
+The neutrons then see that the unit cell in this antiferromagnet is actually of size 2a where a is the distance between atoms (i..e, the distance between two atoms with the same spin is 2a).
 Thus when the spins align antiferromagnetically, the neutrons will develop scattering peaks at reciprocal wavevectors $G = 2\pi/(2a)$ which would not exist if all the atoms were aligned the same way.
-This type of neutron diffraction experiment are definitive in showing that antiferromagnetic order exists4.
+This type of neutron diffraction experiment are definitive in showing that antiferromagnetic order exists.